Barringo Reserve

 Four species of state significance were recorded within the reserve:

-• the endangered Hairy-leaf Triggerplant Stylidium armeria subsp.
-Pilosifolium
+• Hairy-leaf Triggerplant Stylidium armeria subsp.
+Pilosifolium (Endangered)

-• the rare Large-leaf Cinnamon-wattle Acacia leprosa var. uninervia
+• Large-leaf Cinnamon-wattle Acacia leprosa var. uninervia (Rare)

 Cinnamon Fungus (Phytophthora cinnamomi) is currently being investigated by Council within the reserve and is suspected of being responsible for the dieback of native plants.
 Please keep to walking trails to minimise the potential spread of this pathogen.